This article focuses on the notion of project and the main constituents of project planning. It also casts light upon the project management triangle.

 Both Project Managers and Developers will surely find it interesting.
 I hope that this article will make lots of readers consider the project planning as a serious and indispensable part of a project.

-Project is a period of time during which some product or service should be realized.
-Practice shows that a project can last 14 days or over 1 year, it depends on the number of tasks and project objectives.
+A project is a period of time during which some product or service is realized.
+Practice shows that a project can last for 14 days or for over 1 year depending on the number of tasks and project objectives.

 The first thing to do before unrolling the project is to discuss its timing.
 Though exceptions are also possible, for example when a customer comes and says, “My product must be ready in 3 months sharp as my business hinges upon it”.
 Sure, we always meet our clients halfway.
 So in the given situation we could use one of the methods of Project Management Triangle, i.e. the project can be started earlier if increasing money and resources verge.
 More of that later though.